-The 11 Challenges©, a step-by-step program designed as a platform for self-examination leading to a deeper understanding of why being a victim of violence, abuse or discrimination is so repetitive in nature.
+The 11 Challenges©, a step-by-step program designed as a platform for self-examination, leads to a deeper understanding of the cyclical nature of violence, abuse and discrimination.
 It serves as a transformative journey of holistic healing in a safe space where group participants and facilitators work eye-to-eye.

 One of the factors that leads to an individual relapsing into newly abusive situations is the fact that they find themselves on their own after counseling and therapy, recreating the mental isolation so familiar to the survivor.
 It is vital that the individual finds a network in which there is a sense of safety, belonging, and consistency.

 The Changing Room 11 provides this platform for the survivor, not only to find this type of network for the duration of the 12-week group work, but beyond.
 Each participant is made aware of the importance their healing will have for the next survivor.
 They will be the one to encourage, guide, and support within the framework of future groups.
 The healing individual finds immense self-esteem in the fact that they are not only part of something larger, but capable of helping others.
 We are creating awareness of the impact the recovering survivor has on her fellows.,